ChrisSannar/hearfulWebScraper/notes.md

   2. Change the `user`, `pwd`, and `db` in the `mongo-init.js` file to your specifications
   3. Change the environment variables in `docker-compose.yml` file to match those in `mongo-init.js`
   4. *Optional* - In `docker-compose.yml`, change the `mongo-volume` to a different location
+    * NOTE: if you don't change this address, it'll create the `mongo-volume` in that same folder
   5. `docker-compose up -d` - Runs the docker container in the background.
   6. Access container with `docker exec -it <container-name> bash`
   7. Start the mongo shell in bash - `mongo -u <username>` and enter your `<password>`